BMW M328

 The BMW M328 is an overhead valve straight-six petrol internal combustion engine which was produced from 1936 to 1940.
-It was a high-performance development of the BMW M78 engine that was produced alongside the M78.
+It was a high-performance development of the BMW M78 engine, and was produced alongside the M78.

-Compared with the M78, the M328 has an aluminium cross-flow cylinder head with hemispherical combustion chambers.
+Unlike with the M78, the M328 has an aluminium cross-flow cylinder head with hemispherical combustion chambers.

 The M328 was used in the BMW 328 and BMW 327/28 coupes.

 After World War II the engine was also licensed to Bristol Cars in the United Kingdom.

 Design

-The M328 had an unusual valvetrain design; although the camshaft is located in the engine block, the exhaust valves are actuated by a transverse pushrod from the intake valves.
+The M328 has an unusual valvetrain design.
+The single camshaft is mounted low on the side of the engine block, and drives a rocker shaft on the intake side of the cylinder head through a set of vertical pushrods.
+A second set of horizontal pushrods run in tubes across the cylinder head to another rocker shaft on the exhaust side of the head.
 This results in a valve layout similar to a DOHC engine.